dashboardq/metricriv/README.md

     * **Password**

 7\. **Download the source code for MetricRiv**
-  * Go to this link, it should automatically start the download process: [MetricRiv Zip](https://github.com/dashboardq/numbersq/archive/refs/heads/main.zip).
+  * Go to this link, it should automatically start the download process: [MetricRiv Zip](https://github.com/dashboardq/metricriv/archive/refs/heads/main.zip).

-8\. **Unzip the numbersq-main.zip file you just downloaded**
+8\. **Unzip the metricriv-main.zip file you just downloaded**
   * If you are not sure how to unzip a file, try right clicking the file and look for an option to unzip.
 If that is not available, try searching for instructions to unzip a file online.
 Different computer operating systems have different ways to unzip a file.

 9\. **Create and open the setting file**